DevOps-FinalProject/Codebuild-EKS/README.md

 ## This repo contains the terraform files to create the infrastructure on AWS for EKS and also the deployment files for frontend ,python backend and node backend

-## How to create the EKS cluster using terraform IAAC
+## How to create the EKS cluster using terraform IAAC(Infrastructure as Code)

  1. Initialize terraform repo
     ```bash